ErpNetDocs/webclient/introduction/navigator-features.md

 **Example:**

-We can apply a rule where records will be grouped by the first two characters of each row of a column.
+We can apply a rule where records will be grouped by the year indicated in their Document Date column.

-As a result, the entire panel will be divided into groups that include records containing different sets of two characters in their names.
+As a result, the entire panel will be divided into "year" groups that include records created in the respective year.

 ![Pictures](pictures/group_by.png)